-After spending the $97 to buy into the program (MOBE) you’ll then be assigned a “personal coach” who’s said to be there to help you through the training steps, but in reality they’re there to nudge you into purchasing the higher priced products as you progress through the program (like we seen with Digital Altitude).
+After spending the $97 to buy into the program (MOBE) you’ll then be assigned a “personal coach” who’s said to be there to help you through the training steps, but in reality, they’re there to nudge you into purchasing the higher-priced products as you progress through the program (like we have seen with Digital Altitude).

 Yes the majority of these coaches are internet marketing experts & yes I have no doubt that they can & do help you out, but it’s clear to me that their main purpose is to get you to upgrade into the higher levels.